PokieSteven/Blog1/README.md

 As of now, there are a lot of genome databases that are available.
 And it will only continue to grow over time.
 This means that more IT specialists will increase over the years.
 Additionally, because precision is required within this field of work due to the nature of genetics, high computational analytics will be required.
 And so, data scientists, especially with a background in biology would have increase in demand.
 Hence, the pursuit in this field of careers would be easier and have better recognition in the future.

-With data science, analysis of genetic data are so much faster, but with the addition of the advancement of AIs, the patterns of genetic mutation and their phenotypes could be predicted with higher accuracy with ease.
+With data science, analysis of genetic data is so much faster, but with the addition of the advancement of AIs, the patterns of genetic mutation and their phenotypes could be predicted with higher accuracy with ease.

 <img src="Figure 5.webp"> **Figure 5 Digital care tools in genomic medicine a.
 The genetics service pathway will be delivered digitally, and its applications are under development. b.
 Horizon scans that are in existing digital care tools are used for each phase of the genetic service pathway.
 Source: [Bombard, Y., & Hayeems, R. Z. (2020).
 How digital tools can advance quality and equity in genomic medicine. _Nature Reviews Genetics, 21_(9), 505–506.](https://www.nature.com/articles/s41576-020-0260-x)**